FJosias1997/autoform_py/README.md

 > In short, it’s a concrete example of applying Python to solve real-world productivity challenges.

 ---

+## 6. Limitations and Next Steps

+This project uses PyAutoGUI, an approach based on screen coordinates.
+While effective for quick automation, it is sensitive to variations in screen resolution, window sizing, and other applications.

+Possible improvements for a future version (v2.0):

+    DOM-Based Automation: Replace PyAutoGUI with tools like Selenium or Playwright.
+They interact directly with HTML elements (by ID, class, or XPath), making the automation 100% independent of screen resolution and much more robust.

+    Image Recognition: Instead of fixed coordinates, use the pyautogui.locateOnScreen() function to find the form fields visually, which would make the script more adaptable to minor interface changes.

 > Happy coding! 🚀